scosman/betakit/README.md

     git commit -m "Email invite template"
     git push heroku master

 You can now go the the admin console and send invite emails.
-I suggest you test it with your own email first to make sure the temaplte and SMTP settings are working.
+I suggest you test it with your own email first to make sure the template and SMTP settings are working.

-### Step 8: Integrate with you app
+### Step 8: Integrate with your app

 The final step is to integrate the invite code in your app.
-Just verify the code when the user create's an account.
+Just verify the code when the user creates an account.
 Since the invite code is a SHA1 hash calculated from your secret and the user's email, it can be checked offline and in any programming language.

     pseudocode:
     invite_code = SHA1(app_secret + lowercase(email)).substring(0,7)